-Lauren B. Davis’s most recent works are THE GRIMOIRE OF KENSINGTON MARKET, called “timely and important” by the Toronto Star, and “enchanting” by the Temz Review; AGAINST A DARKENING SKY, a novel set in 7th c.
-Northumbria, which Pulitzer-prize winning author Robert Olen Butler called, “the ideal for a historical novel,” and the bestselling novel, THE EMPTY ROOM, a searing, raw and powerful a portrayal of the chaos and pain of alcoholism.
-THE EMPTY ROOM was named one of the “Best Books of the Year” by The National Post, and the Winnipeg Free Press, “Editors’ Pick” by Amazon and a “Critics’ Pick” by The Coast.
+THE GRIMOIRE OF KENSINGTON MARKET, called “timely and important” by the Toronto Star, and “enchanting” by the Temz Review; AGAINST A DARKENING SKY, a novel set in 7th c.
+Northumbria, which Pulitzer-prize-winning author Robert Olen Butler called, “the ideal for a historical novel,” and the bestselling novel, THE EMPTY ROOM, a searing, raw, powerful portrayal of the chaos and pain of alcoholism.
+THE EMPTY ROOM was named one of the “Best Books of the Year” by The National Post, and the Winnipeg Free Press, “Editors’ Pick” by Amazon, and a “Critics’ Pick” by The Coast.
 Her previous novel, OUR DAILY BREAD, was longlisted for the Scotiabank Giller Prize and named as one of the “Best Books of the Year” by The Globe & Mail and The Boston Globe.

 She is also the author of the bestselling and critically acclaimed novels, THE RADIANT CITY, a finalist for the Rogers Writers Trust Fiction Prize; and THE STUBBORN SEASON, a named as one of the Top 15 Bestselling First Novels by Amazon.ca and Books in Canada.
 She has also published two short story collections, AN UNREHEARSED DESIRE and RAT MEDICINE & OTHER UNLIKELY CURATIVES.
 Her short fiction has been shortlisted for the CBC Literary Awards, the ReLit Award and she is the recipient of two Mid-Career Writer Sustaining grants from the Canadian Council for the Arts.
-A well-respected creative writing teacher who has taught in Geneva, Paris and Ireland, as well as in the USA and Canada, she is also a past Mentor with the Humber College Creative Writing by Correspondence Program, and past Writer-in-Residence at Trinity Church, Princeton.
+A well-respected creative writing teacher who has taught in Geneva, Paris, and Ireland, as well as in the USA and Canada, she is also a past Mentor with the Humber College Creative Writing by Correspondence Program, and is a sought-after freelance fiction editor.

-Lauren was born in Montreal, lived in France for ten years from 1994-2004 and now lives with her husband, Ron, and their most beloved rescue pup, Bailey (see photo!) in Princeton, New Jersey.
+Lauren was born in Montreal, Quebec.
+She lived in Truro, Nova Scotia; Toronto, Ontario, and France (Annecy, Paris, Evreux) for ten years before she and her husband, Ron, settled in Princeton, New Jersey.